lamaxko/Asset-Management-Factor-Investing/README.md

 - **data/**: Contains raw data files.
 - **data_copulas/**: Contains data related to copulas.
 - **data_uniform/**: Contains transformed uniform data.
-- **helpers/**: Contains helper scripts, functions and libraries.
+- **helpers/**: Contains helper scripts, functions, and libraries.
-- **requirements.txt:** pip3 install requirements.txt to get all dependencies.
+- **requirements.txt**: Install all dependencies with `pip install -r requirements.txt`.

 ## Files Description

 ### 00_TransformUniform.ipynb
-This notebook transforms the returns of all stocks into uniform margins using CDF functions.
-The previous five months of daily returns are used, calculated on a rolling basis.
-The following distributions are considered:
+Transforms the returns of all stocks into uniform margins using CDF functions.
+Considers the following distributions:
 - GeV
 - Logistic
 - Normal
 - Student's t

-The best fit is selected based on P-value.

 ### 01_FitCopula.Rmd
-This R script fits Gaussian and Student t copulas to the data.
-The copula fitting is performed in R due to the availability of the copula package.
+Fits Gaussian and Student t copulas to the data using R for its copula package.
 The best fit is chosen based on maximum likelihood.
-The uniform data is split into two segments (0 to 0.5 and 0.5 to 1) to capture the negative and positive correlations of the stock with the market, respectively.
-Joint PDFs and the density of the returns of the stocks and the market are then calculated.
+Splits the uniform data into two segments to capture different correlations with the market.

 ### 02_CalcUpsideRatio.ipynb
-This notebook calculates the Upside Ratio in Python and saves the results.
+Calculates the Upside Ratio in Python and saves the results.
 The ratio is obtained by dividing the positive density by the negative density for each stock.

 ### 03_VisualizationIdea.ipynb
-This notebook provides visualizations for the Upside Ratio and related concepts, helping to illustrate the underlying idea.
+Provides visualizations for the Upside Ratio and related concepts.

 ### 10_PredictiveRegression.ipynb
-This notebook performs a predictive regression to assess the effectiveness of the Upside Ratio as a market timing tool.
-Excess returns of an equally weighted portfolio are regressed on an equally weighted value of the Upside Ratio factor obtained from previous steps.
-We test using a lag of our factor of 1 month, 1 year and 5 years.
+Performs a predictive regression to assess the effectiveness of the Upside Ratio as a market timing tool.
+Tests using a lag of the factor of 1 month, 1 year, and 5 years.

 ### 20_FamaFrench.ipynb

-This notebook conducts a Fama-French regression test on the top and bottom 20 stocks sorted annually.
-IPOs are considered in January when the company appears, and delisted companies have a return of 0 for the delisting period and are excluded from subsequent sorts.
-Excess returns of these two portfolios in additon to long-short and short-long portfolios are regressed on 1 and 3 factor Fama-French models.
+Conducts a Fama-French regression test on the top and bottom 20 stocks sorted annually.
+Excess returns of various portfolios are regressed on 1 and 3 factor Fama-French models.

 ### 30_FamaMacbeth.ipynb
-This notebook performs a Fama-MacBeth test on the Upside Ratio factor.
-It compares the Upside Ratio to market beta.
-The first regression runs for each company over the 120-month testing period, generating betas.
-Then, 120 regressions are performed, regressing excess returns on the betas and the Upside Ratio.
+Performs a Fama-MacBeth test on the Upside Ratio factor, comparing it to market beta.

 ## Data and Timeframe
 - **Stocks**: 100 stocks from the S&P 100 index, with data available for 93.
 - **Timeframe**: June 2006 to July 2016 (120 months).
 - **Returns Calculation**: From the Total returns index.

-Feel free to explore the notebooks and scripts for detailed implementation and results.
+Explore the notebooks and scripts for detailed implementation and results.
 Contributions and feedback are welcome!

 ---